Yusufmd24/OccuRate-Hotel-Revenue-Optimization-Occupancy-Analytics/README.md

-🏨 OccuRate: Hotel Revenue Optimization & Occupancy Analytics
+🏨 OccuRate

+Revenue Intelligence for India's Hospitality Industry

-A business analytics case study demonstrating how exploratory data analysis can uncover pricing opportunities, demand patterns, and revenue optimization strategies in India's hospitality industry.
+A business analytics case study demonstrating how data can improve hotel pricing, occupancy, and revenue management across India's hospitality market.

 Executive Summary

-Pricing is one of the strongest levers influencing occupancy, profitability, and long-term competitiveness in the hospitality industry.
-Hotels frequently struggle to balance room rates with customer demand while remaining competitive in dynamic local markets.
+Pricing is one of the most influential drivers of hotel profitability.
+Setting room prices too high can reduce occupancy, while underpricing leaves revenue unrealized.

-OccuRate analyzes hotel listing data across major Indian cities to identify the factors influencing hotel pricing and customer demand.
-Through data cleaning, exploratory analysis, statistical comparisons, and business storytelling, the project converts raw data into insights that can support pricing strategy, revenue optimization, and occupancy improvement.
+OccuRate explores hotel listing data from major Indian cities to understand how location, customer ratings, reviews, and market positioning influence pricing.
+Using Python-based exploratory data analysis, this project transforms raw data into business insights that can support revenue management, pricing strategy, and market planning.

-Rather than focusing only on charts, this project demonstrates how data can be translated into decisions that stakeholders can act upon.
+This repository is designed as a business case study rather than a coding exercise, demonstrating an end-to-end analytical approach from data preparation to executive recommendations.

+Business Context

+Revenue management in hospitality requires balancing occupancy, pricing, customer satisfaction, and competitive positioning.
+Modern hotel operators increasingly rely on analytics to guide commercial decisions rather than intuition alone.

+OccuRate demonstrates how descriptive analytics can help identify pricing opportunities and reveal market behaviour before moving to predictive or optimization models.

-Business Problem
+Business Challenge

-Hotel operators must answer critical commercial questions:

-Are rooms priced appropriately for each market?
+Key questions addressed in this analysis include:

-Which cities generate the strongest pricing power?
+Which cities command the strongest pricing power?

-Do customer ratings justify premium pricing?

-Does customer engagement influence revenue potential?
+How does customer perception influence pricing?

+Does review volume correlate with higher room rates?

-Which market segments present the greatest opportunity?
+Which market segments represent the largest commercial opportunity?

-Without data-driven pricing strategies, hotels risk:

-Revenue leakage through underpricing

-Reduced occupancy caused by overpricing

-Inefficient promotional campaigns

-Poor investment decisions

-Weak competitive positioning
+What pricing strategies could improve occupancy without sacrificing revenue?

 Project Objectives

-This analysis was designed to answer the following business questions:

-Identify pricing trends across Indian cities.
+Analyze pricing trends across Indian cities.

-Evaluate how ratings influence pricing.

-Measure the relationship between customer reviews and pricing.

-Understand the distribution of hotel market segments.

-Discover geographic pricing patterns.

-Recommend strategies to improve occupancy and revenue.

-Business Value

-This project demonstrates how analytics can support:

-Revenue Management

-Dynamic Pricing Strategy

-Market Expansion Planning

-Customer Experience Analysis

-Competitive Benchmarking

-Business Decision Support
+Evaluate relationships between ratings, reviews, and price.

+Identify market segments and pricing behaviour.

+Translate analytical findings into business recommendations.

+Demonstrate stakeholder-focused data storytelling.

 Dataset Overview

-The dataset contains hotel listings across multiple Indian cities with attributes including:
+The dataset contains hotel listings with attributes such as:

 Hotel Name

 City

-Location
+Area

 Room Price